AlexGascon/book-notes/the-little-elixir-and-otp-guidebook/6-fault-tolerance-with-supervisors/notes.md

 # It's important to note that the result returns a list: this happens because some
 # ets types (e.g. bag) can have multiple entries for a key
 ```

+The goal of all this explanation was because we're going to use ETS to store monitors data.
+Now that we've understood them, let's continue with the project.

+### Back to workers
+Here there are two important terms that we'll use a lot and that we need to fully understand:

+- **Check-out a worker:** Obtain a worker from the pool
+- **Check-in a worker:** Return a worker back to the pool of available ones

+We'll start implementing the checkout operation.
+Here, it's **very important to retain the PID of the process checking out the worker**, because we need to know that information in case it dies and we need to take any action.
+It does not happen yet, but it will soon.

+_(Note that we have also updated the first `init` method to include the `monitors` information)_

+## 6.4.
+Implementing the top level supervisor